vhl/codebuild-notifier/README.md

       master,release
     </td>
     <td>
       Normally statuses will be stored and notifications sent only for builds triggered by commits to branches with open Pull Requests.
-However, it can be useful to get notifications for all commits to certain branches, regardless of Pull Request status.
+However, it can be useful to get notifications for all commits to certain branches, regardless of Pull Request status.<br />

-    Separate multiple values with commas, without spaces. e.g. 'master,nightly,jira-50012'
+      Separate multiple values with commas, without spaces.<br />
+      e.g. 'master,nightly,jira-50012'
     </td>
   </tr>
   <tr>